Development and validation of dietary assessment methods

 National dietary surveys

-In collaboration with the Directorate for Health and the Food Safety Authorities we conduct national dietary surveys in representative samples of infants (Spedkost), toddlers (Småbarnskost), preschoolers (Ungkost), schoolchildren (Ungkost), adolescents (Ungkost) and adults (Norkost).
+In collaboration with the National Public Health Institute and the Food Safety Authorities we conduct national dietary surveys in representative samples of infants (Spedkost), toddlers (Småbarnskost), preschoolers (Ungkost), schoolchildren (Ungkost), adolescents (Ungkost) and adults (Norkost).
+The surveys in the different age groups are conducted with a certain number of years between.
 Subprojects are enlarged food composition database and development of software systems.